pedrogiorgetti/ama/README.md

     ```bash
     cp .env.example .env
     ```
-  - Once we are using `sqlc` libraty to generate type-safe Go code from SQL queries.
+  - Once we are using `sqlc` library to generate type-safe Go code from SQL queries.
 You'll need to run some commands
     ```bash
     sqlc generate -f ./internal/db/postgres/sqlc.yaml
     ```